userfrosting/UserFrosting/README.md

 ### Data Sanitization and Validation

 UserFrosting uses the [Fortress](https://github.com/alexweissman/fortress) project to provide a schema-based system for sanitizing and validating user data.
 This schema consists of a simple JSON file, with rules for how each user-submitted field should be processed.
 The `HTTPRequestFortress` class handles backend sanitization and validation, while the `ClientSideValidator` class generates client-side validation rules compatible with the [FormValidation](http://formvalidation.io) Javascript plugin.

+Sanitization should probably happen when data is used (i.e. displayed), rather than when input.
+See http://lukeplant.me.uk/blog/posts/why-escape-on-input-is-a-bad-idea/.
+So, it should go something like: raw input -> validation -> database -> sanitization -> output

 We need a better interface for modifying permissions: